 Where to stay: An eco cabin on Airbnb

 Best time to visit: Come in May to enjoy the annual White Lake Water Festival, which includes tractor pulls, firemen Olympics, beach bands, a classic car show, arts and crafts, a parade and a 10k run.

-The Experience: White Lake, North Carolina
+The Experience: White Lake

 The white, sandy bottom and crystal clear water of White Lake make it a burgeoning resort scene.
 The lake features some 1,200 acres that visitors can take advantage of for swimming, boating, wakeboarding, jet skiing and water skiing opportunities.

 Snag an Airbnb rental, like an eco cabin featuring an extensive decking area, a private fishing pier and floating dock, to enjoy supreme lake time.
 The Cork Room is a delightful dining experience immersed in nature and offering locally sourced food and wine.

 17. Saugatuck, Michigan

 Best time to visit: The small lake town thrives in the summer, when visitors and locals enjoy their pick of six pristine beaches for sunbathing and swimming.

 Lay back on a lounger and take in the sound of the lapping lake beneath you at Lake Shore Resort.
 Minutes away, downtown Saugatuck offers an eclectic mix of shops, including the iconic outdoor clothing and equipment store, Landsharks.
 The town is known for its fine art in every medium as well as finely crafted goods.

 Adventure seekers love Saugatuck Dunes State Park for its 13 miles of sandy trails.
 As far as culinary adventures go, you’ll find seasonal food, craft beers, unique spirits and homemade desserts at Borrowed Time.